-However, we see the governmental institutions investing in security to improve the safety of their centralized ledgers.
-But an event like the one in Haiti from 2010 shows us that it’s still not enough.
+However, we see governmental institutions investing in security to improve the safety of their centralized ledgers.
+But an event like the one in Haiti in 2010 shows us that it is still not enough.

 SIDENOTE.
 In 2010, an earthquake devastated Haiti and destroyed the municipal buildings containing documents regarding land ownership.
 After the destruction, citizens had to reclaim their land with no proof of ownership, and the rebuilding became complicated.

-Going inside the digital world, we discover that the definition of ownership changes drastically.
+Going inside the digital world, we discover that the definition of ownership has changed drastically.
 Thanks to the internet, you can watch movies, get the software, and play video games without going out to a store to buy a CD or a DVD.

-However, if you ever used Netflix, you already know that you can’t close your account and just take all the movies to move to Amazon Prime.
+However, if you have ever used Netflix, you already know that you cannot close your account and just take all the movies to move to Amazon Prime.

 ERC721 and ERC1155